-AMPTROLTM ADAPTER CABLE (K843)
+AMPTROL ADAPTER CABLE (843)

-A five wire cable, 12" (.30m) long, is available for easy connection of standard K963 Hand Amptrol or K870 Foot Amptrol.
-The cable has a 6-pin MS-style connector which connects to the Amptrol and terminals which connect to 75, 76 and 77 on the machine terminal strip and to the case grounding screw.
-The Amptrol will control the same range of output as the current control on the welder.
-(If a smaller range of control is desired for finer adjustment, a K775 Remote may be used in conjunction with the Amptrol Adapter Cable Kit.)
-The Amptrol arc start switch is nonfunctional unless used with a K799 Hi-Frequency Kit
+A five wire cable, 12" (.30m) long, used for easy connection of standard K963 Hand Amptrol or K870 Foot amptrol.
+The cable has a 6-pin MS-style connector which connects to the Amptrol and terminals which connect to 75, 76, and 77 on the machine terminal strip and to the case grounding screw. the Amptrol will control the same range of output as the current control on the welder. (if a smaller range of control is desired for finer adjustment, a K775 Remote may be used in conjunction with the Amptrol Adapter Cable Kit.)
+The Amptrol arc start switch is nonfunctional unless used with a K799 Hi-Frequency Kit.